MicrosoftDocs/azure-media-services/media-services/latest/stream-signal-timed-metadata-how-to.md

 ### Review the JavaScript

-There are two JavaScript files id3_utils.js and index.js.
-The index.js file creates and manages the player and player events.
+The *index.js* file creates and manages the player and player events.
 The onEventMessage function is registered to handle the ‘emsg’ event from the Shaka Player and display the messages received from the POST.

 `player.addEventListener('emsg', onEventMessage);`